 By increasing your effective network bandwidth, you can potentially increase

 your data transfer throughput rate.
 You can test network latency by running the

 Cloud Storage bucket.

 gsutil perfdiag gs://[BUCKET_NAME]

--coption sets the number of processes to use.
+-coption sets the number of processes.

--noption sets the number of objects to use.
+-noption sets the number of objects.

 -soption sets the size of each object.

 -t wthru_fileoption reads files from the local disk to gauge the local disk's read performance.

 For example, the following command uploads 100 files that are 10 MB each, using